A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Preliminary Simulations and Conclusions

-Our paper proposes a generalized alternating gradient method for solving bilevel optimization with a nonconvex lower-level objective that satisfies the PL condition.
-As our work is theoretical in nature, it does not involve any ethical problems.
-Regarding the limitations of our work, one potential limitation is that we only consider the deterministic BLO problem and require second-order information, and it is unclear whether our analysis can be generalized to handle the stochastic case and whether the same iteration complexity can be guaranteed with full first-order information.
+One potential limitation is that we only consider the deterministic BLO problem and require second-order information, and it is unclear whether our analysis can be generalized to handle the stochastic case and whether the same iteration complexity can be guaranteed with full first-order information.
+Another limitation is Assumption \ref{as2}.
+This stipulates that the singular value of the LL Hessian must be bounded away from $0$ to ensure the stability of the $\{w^k\}$.